Soulful Steps: Hiking the Camino de Santiago for Mind, Body, and Spiritual Renewal

 A warm welcome awaits you at this 200-year-old authentic Landaise farmhouse amidst the Armagnac and Cotes de Gascogne vineyards in the sun-blessed southwest of France!

-Retreats start on Mondays at 18h00 and end on Fridays at 11h00.
+Retreats start on Saturdays at 18h00 and end on Wednesdays at 11h00.

 I booked the 5-day Camino retreat with a friend, to escape city life and reset.
 It totally exceeded my expectations.
 Margaretha is the perfect host.
 Her house is so peaceful and welcoming.
 We had lovely food, great conversations and loved being around all the animals.
 The walking part is great itinerary taking you through some breathtakingly beautiful scenery while also leaving a bit of time to relax at the end of the day.
 It’s a chance to really get into nature while also exploring some of the local towns which all have their charm.
 I cannot recommend this retreat highly enough, and I will be going back!
 Nikki S. More reviews